markup/mrkp-jekyll/_posts/2014-01-15-better-cms-experiences.markdown

 With a good CMS experience, proper training and follow-up, and making sure a client understands the purpose of their site, we inform and empower them.
 And that’s a good thing, because informed and empowered clients do two really awesome things:

 1. **They don’t bug us with the little things.** We needn’t bother with everyday content maintenance tasks.
 They’ve been trained, they understand the CMS, they feel secure in their abilities.
 They got this!
-2. **The come back to us for the big things.** Those big challenges are the ones we live for, and their long-term satisfaction makes their decision to hire us again for future projects a no-brainer.
+2. **They come back to us for the big things.** Those big challenges are the ones we live for, and their long-term satisfaction makes their decision to hire us again for future projects a no-brainer.
 Doubleplusgood!